Torpedo Alley: Allied vessels

 A plaque on Ocracoke Island commemorating those killed on HMT Bedfordshire.

 Bedfordshire was a 443-ton British trawler.
 On May 10, Bedfordshire and HMT Lowman were deployed from their base at Morehead City to Ocracoke Island to search for a U-boat spotted in the area.
 When the vessels arrived they were discovered by Captain Lieutenant Gunther Krech of who proceeded to shadow the vessels until later that night.
-Krech attacked after assuming he had been detected by the British ships - firing a spread of torpedoes at the Lowman but they all missed.
+Krech fired a spread of torpedoes at the Lowman after assuming he had been detected by the British ships, but they all missed.
 The British then maneuvered and began dropping depth charges but these failed to destroy their target.
 At 5:40 in the morning on May 11, the U-boat fired a single torpedo at Bedfordshire which missed but a second hit the trawler and it quickly sank with all thirty-seven hands.
 Two bodies were eventually recovered by the Americans who buried the dead on Ocracoke, creating the British Cemetery there.